 - Rewarding Vandalism: Inverted for once, with this game rewarding you for tidying up Hogwarts instead.
 Oddly, this is the one game that actually justifies the trope, as there's a whole section of the game where you go around vandalizing the school in defiance of Umbridge's takeover.
 And yes, you can still get points from tidying up Hogwarts while you're wrecking everything for Umbridge.

 - Secret Society Group Picture: Discussed trope.
 When Colin gets asked to join the other DA members in the Room or Requirement, he asks if he should bring his camera there with him.
 But then he immediately changes his mind, lampshading that he probably should not because it is supposed to be a secret.
-Coming from Colon, this is a rare form of intelligence.
+Coming from Colin, this is a rare form of intelligence.

 - Video Game Cruelty Potential: You can hex random students in the hallways.
 Most will just run away, but some fight back.
 Fred and George even encourage you to practice your curses on "any passing Slytherin", though you can curse kids from other houses as well.
 You can curse teachers, but they'll just put you in detention.